What is the B.S.A.F.E. method for fixing your stomach function?Dec 31, 2022

 This is why in the meantime, in order to bridge the gap between natural function restoration and symptom onset, we need to employ four additional steps while we bind your toxins.

 Soothe your tissue

-The first step is to ‘soothe your tissue’ – but not just any tissue.
+The second step is to ‘soothe your tissue’ – but not just any tissue.
 We’re talking specifically here about your digestive mucosa.

 Your digestive mucosa is your gut lining, and it secretes protective mucus that serves as an important barrier between the potentially irritating contents in your GI-tract (food, microbes, toxins, etc.) and your tissue.

-For many reasons that occur in modern life, your digestive mucosa can become impaired and degraded, leading to less mucus secretion and a vulnerable and damaged gut lining that inevitably leads to down-stream inflammation.
+For many reasons that occur in modern life (read: toxins), your digestive mucosa can become impaired and degraded, leading to less mucus secretion and a vulnerable and damaged gut lining that inevitably leads to down-stream inflammation.
 Some of these impairment factors include:

 - Consistent exposure to certain drugs and pharmaceuticals

 - Excessive sugar and carbohydrates in the diet